cs-pub-ro/AOSP-RPI-docs/labs/02-developing-apps/02-inspect-demo.md

 ### Run the Demo App

-Create a new empty project if you haven't already (`Summer App`, as hinted by previous section).
+Create a new empty project if you haven't already (`Summer App` and `com.aospi.summer` package name, as hinted by previous section).

 Let's run it (click on the "Run" icon at the top of the screen):